Kyler Murray: 2022

 The Cardinals picked up the fifth-year option on Murray's contract on April 27, 2022.
 On July 21, 2022, Murray signed a five-year, $230.5 million contract extension to stay with the Cardinals, with $160 million being guaranteed.

 In the season opener against the Kansas City Chiefs, Murray threw for 193 yards, two touchdowns, and 29 rushing yards.
 However, the Cardinals defense gave up 44 points, allowing the Chiefs to score touchdowns on their first three drives as the Cardinals dropped their sixth consecutive home game, losing 44–21.
 In Week 2 against the Las Vegas Raiders, Murray and the Cardinals were shutout in the first half, with Murray throwing an interception as the Cardinals trailed 20–0 at halftime.
 However, Murray erupted in the second half, throwing for 277 yards and a touchdown plus a rushing two-point conversion, along with scoring a rushing touchdown and throwing for a second two-point conversion to tie with 0:00 left in regulation.
 The Cardinals would go on to win 29–23 in overtime.

 In Week 4 against the Carolina Panthers, Murray threw for 207 yards with two touchdowns and an interception to go along with a rushing touchdown as the Cardinals won 26–16.
-The win also improved Murray's record over former college teammate Baker Mayfield, moving him to 3–0 against his former teammate.
+The win also improved Murray's record over former college teammate Baker Mayfield to 3–0.
 In Week 7 against the New Orleans Saints on Thursday Night Football, Murray threw for 204 yards and a touchdown on 20-of-29 passing as the Cardinals won 42–34, snapping an eight-game losing streak at home.
-In Week 8 against the Minnesota Vikings, Murray scored his 100th career touchdown, becoming the 12th fastest player to reach that milestone.
+In Week 8 against the Vikings, Murray scored his 100th career touchdown, becoming the 12th fastest player to reach that milestone.

 In Week 14 against the New England Patriots on Monday Night Football, Murray suffered a non-contact knee injury in the first quarter.
 He was carted off the field and did not return.
 The next day, an MRI revealed that Murray tore his ACL, ending his season.
 He was placed on injured reserve on December 14, 2022.
 Murray finished the season with 2,368 passing yards, 14 passing touchdowns, and 7 interceptions to go along with 88 carries for 418 rushing yards and 3 rushing touchdowns in 11 games played.